balena-io/balena-cli/README.md

 ## Logging in

-Several CLI commands require access to your balenaCloud account, for example in order to push a new release to your application.
+Several CLI commands require access to your balenaCloud account, for example in order to push a new release to your fleet.
 Those commands require creating a CLI login session by running:

 ```sh
 $ balena login